|Course code PDTY3104||Units 10||Level 3000||Faculty of Health and MedicineSchool of Health Sciences|

-3.Identify a wide range of pathologies which commonly occur in paediatric and older people including aetiology, pathology, clinical features and management.
+3.Describe a wide range of pathologies which commonly occur in children and older people including aetiology, pathology, clinical features and evidence based management.

 4.Describe pre and post natal growth and development of the child's foot and lower limb, recognise age-related gait changes and differentiate them from gait changes of orthopaedic or systemic pathologies.

 5.Integrate an understanding of changes in pharmacokinetics, pharmacodynamics and polypharmacy seen in paediatric and older people and the impact of age related changes on the prescription of drugs to these groups.